LOADING ...

 Bắt đầu làm bài nào

-how to become an all-American Boy.
+'bout how to an all-American Boy.

-And all around town it was well
+And all town it was well understood

 that I was knocking 'em out like B. Goode.